 Clement have replaced hundreds of industrial style steel windows at the newly restored Maple Building in Kentish Town, North West London.
 Dating back to the 1890s, the building has an interesting history.
 It was originally home to Maple & Co, furniture makers for the royal family.
 Then in the First World War sections of the factory were secretly modified to produce fighter plane components, canvas tents and other supplies for front line troops.
 More recently the building was used for office space until developers The Linton Group acquired it, turning an old converted warehouse into five floors of luxury apartments and penthouses.

 Interior architects, Gordon-Duff & Linton insisted upon a high specification throughout, focusing on strong acoustic and design performance.
-Clement W40 steel windows were the perfect choice, complementing the cosy, well-lit interiors that are a feature of the building, as well as offering superb quality and an impeccable match to the original fenestration.
+Clement W40 steel windows and Jansen double doors were the perfect choice, complementing the cosy, well-lit interiors that are a feature of the building, as well as offering superb quality and an impeccable match to the original fenestration.

 “The Maple Building is our flagship development.
 It has bags of industrial charm and period character due to its many original features.
 The steel windows by Clement respect and enhance these while simultaneously complementing the high specification modern interior design of the project.” said Gemma Gordon-Duff, Managing Director at Gordon-Duff & Linton.